-The purpose of General Mathematics is to provide an appropriate mathematical background for students who wish to enter occupations which require the use of basic mathematical and statistical techniques.
+The purpose of Standard Mathematics is to provide an appropriate mathematical background for students who wish to enter occupations which require the use of basic mathematical and statistical techniques.
 The course is designed to support TAFE and other vocational courses.
 This course is NOT appropriate for those who wish to pursue the formal study of mathematics at tertiary level.

 The Mathematics Standard Year 11 course comprises four Topics, with the Topics divided into Subtopics.